TomJansen25/Extracting-Core-Claims/README.md

 # Extracting-Core-Claims
-An attempt to extract single core claims from scientific articles
+<b>An attempt to extract single core claims from scientific articles</b>

 In this project, an attempt is made to extract single core claims from scientific articles.